 Rather than operating with a "for-now" mentality, a multiyear strategic plan develops a long-term, usually multiyear, roadmap comprising a set of goals and objectives that help you successfully move forward from where you are now to where you want to be.
 A strategic plan is founded on a vision and continues long after the initial groundwork is set.
 It's a common sense tool that sets a clear path for the future, while also allowing for your vision to mature and change as time passes.
 Strategic planning is also a preventative measure designed to assist you in achieving maximum effectiveness and equity before a program or department reaches crisis level.
 Or, in management terms, strategic planning is "proactive," instead of "reactive."
 Semantics aside, strategic planning translates into good, common sense.

 Carefully Develop Appropriations Based on Trends

 Spending levels and financial resources must be accurately gauged to ensure that planned services are properly funded.
 Local governments should develop sound estimates to develop a realistic annual budget.
-Please see the Annual Budget module in Determining and Allocating the True Cost of Services for further guidance.

 True Cost of Services